 - You must report any damage, whether or not you caused it

 - Do not get into a boat or onto a board unless it is fully supported in the water – or you will break them.

 - We reserve the right to charge for any non-trivial damage however caused.

 - Lock the boats/board back up after use and return the key.

-- Bring your own helmets.
+- Because of the covid 19 situation, we strongly advise you to bring your own helmets.
 We have a few to lend out, but not all sizes.
 Children in particular should be wearing well-fitting helmets, especially if they are racing around up and down the driveway.

 - You ride at your own risk.
 Before you ride off, please check the bike over, including the brakes, the chain and the tyres.
 We fix problems we know about, but someone else may have forgotten to tell us what went wrong.